AlexGustafsson/itslearning/README.md

     user.fetchUnreadMessagesCount() // returns promise.
 Resolves with a count user.fetchNews() // returns a promise.
 Resolves with a list of news user.fetchComments(id) // returns a promise.
-Resolves with a list of comments });
+Resolves with a list of comments user.fetchMessageThreads() // returns a promise.
+Resolves with a list of message threads });
 });
 ```